What are the 3 essential qualities of effective leadership?

 Being a CEO doesn’t mean you have the capacity to lead.
 The capacity to lead comes from your character as a person.
 It is very critical you understand this; your position as a CEO doesn’t confer the capacity to lead.
 Using your position as a strategy for leading is the definition of autocracy (leadership through force).

 True leaders (the kind that makes organizations effective) lead through permission (character) and not by position (authority).
 This is why character becomes a must.
+This is why character precedes all other qualities of effective leadership.

 What is character?